Identifying vital nodes through augmented random walks on higher-order networks: Introduction

 \section{Introduction}

 Over the past two decades, the research on complex networks has undergone remarkable advancements, engendering fruitful applications across diverse domains, such as sociology, biology, and technology, in networked systems \cite{barabasi2016network,newman2018networks}.
-Most previous studies in network science primarily concentrate on systems with pairwise topological structures, modeling them as networks comprising sets of nodes and pairwise links.
-However, many networked systems' functionality is influenced or determined by higher-order interactions, wherein such interactions occur not only between node pairs but also involve larger assemblies of nodes simultaneously \cite{battiston2020networks}.
+Most previous studies in network science primarily concentrate on systems with pairwise topological structures, modeling them as networks comprising sets of nodes and pairwise edges \del{links}.

+However, many real-world networks exhibit non-trivial higher-order structures that cannot be sufficiently analyzed using traditional pairwise methods.
+This includes networks with community structures, nested hierarchies, and overlapping memberships.
+In functional aspect, many networked systems' functionality is influenced or determined by higher-order interactions, wherein such interactions occur not only between node pairs but also involve larger assemblies of nodes simultaneously \cite{battiston2020networks}.
 Instances of these higher-order group dynamics include product recommendations from multiple friends within social networks \cite{SocialNet2010}, information transmission in brain networks necessitating the coordinated activity of numerous neurons \cite{BrainNet2011}, and hunting behaviors involving multiple organisms in ecological competitive networks \cite{Ecology2017}.
 Such higher-order group dynamics are a crucial part of empirical systems, but classical pairwise structures are insufficient to capture or simulate these higher-order group dynamics precisely.
+Moreover, existing methods might not effectively discriminate nodes in cases where nodes share similar pairwise connectivity but exhibit distinct roles within higher-order structures.
+Higher-order methods can offer better discrimination between nodes.
 Therefore, the study of higher-order interactions in complex systems is increasingly in the limelight of scientific attention recently \cite{battiston2021physics}.

 Nodes are fundamental elements of networks, and it is widely recognized that the uneven influence of nodes in both pairwise and higher-order networks stems from the heterogeneity of network connections \cite{battiston2020networks, albert2000error}.
 Consequently, different nodes serve quite varied functions, making the determination of node influence and identification of vital nodes the long-term hot topics within the realm of complex networks \cite{lu2016vital}.